 Thankfully, we’ve had a 100% success rate in treating countless cases of bumblefoot in our ducks using the methods and supplies detailed below.

-1. Supplies and medications you’ll need to treat bumblefoot:
+1. What supplies and medications do you need to treat bumblefoot?

 - Vetericyn spray (a painless disinfectant spray mentioned above)